fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 Matthew Wilkens, "Geolocation Extraction and Mapping of Nineteenth-Century U.S. Fiction."

-Prepare reviews of some relevant [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/).
+Scan through 3-5 [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/).
+Be prepared to highlight for everyone else the pros and cons of the sites you explored.

 Download and install [QGIS](http://www.qgis.org/en/site/).
 Note: if you have a Mac, you have to install 2 required packages before installing QGIS; follow the instructions carefully (kyngchaos is your friend)!
 We'll troubleshoot any installation issues and go over the interface and other basic GIS concepts in class.